 - Only instructors who have completed the specific firearm instructor course for this specific firearm subject matter as certified by POST, the FBI, or an equivalent authority, shall be used. - 2.
+Firearms Instructors/Rangemasters shall have a broad, general knowledge of firearms.
+(Chapter 2, Section 12 POST Guidelines) - 3.
 Firearm instructor update courses are recommended as necessary, generally every three years.
-These update courses offer new ideas in training and tactics, and provide the instructor with a network of peers. - a.
-Firearm instructors are encouraged to attend POST workshops that deal with firearm training issues. - 3.
-All firearm instructors will have training in the weapons that are used by the Yuba College Public Safety Center. - 4.
-All firearms instructors have a good working knowledge of numerous types of firearms (pistols & revolvers).
+These update courses offer new ideas in training/testing and tactics, and provide the instructor with a network of peers. - 4.
+All firearm instructors will have training/testing in the weapons that are used by the Yuba College Public Safety Center.

-D. Instructional Staff-to-Student Ratio
+D. Instructors-to-Student Ratio

-- The firearm instructors have collectively established appropriate instructional staff to student ratios.
-These ratios are based on the intensity or pace of the training experience, participant familiarity with the material, training facility, injury potential, and active versus passive participation. - a.
-General guidelines for staff-to-student ratio during firearms training is as follows:
+- The firearm instructors have collectively established appropriate Instructor-to-student ratios.
+These ratios are based on the intensity or pace of the training experience, participant familiarity with the material, training/testing facility, injury potential, and active versus passive participation. - a.
+General guidelines for staff-to-student ratio during firearms training/testing is as follows:

-Task Staff Active Students Passive Students
+Task Staff Active Passive

+Students Students

 Classroom Instruction 1 - 40

-Static Line Live Firing 1 5 -
+Static Line Live Firing/Testing 1 5 -

 Dynamic Live Firing 1 1 -

-- 2. The Modular Academy Course requires a closer instructor to student ratio in courses that include tactical or moving courses of fire to provide closer safety supervision. - a.
-Reassessment of the staff-to-student ratio will be initiated when curriculum changes are proposed or when course structure is modified.
+- 2. The POST Certified Academy Course requires a closer instructor to student ratio in courses that include tactical or moving courses of fire to provide closer safety supervision. - a.
+Reassessment of the instructors-to-student ratio will be initiated when curriculum changes are proposed or when course structure is modified.